PhotonVision/photonvision/docs/source/docs/description.md

 ## Description

 PhotonVision is a free, fast, and easy-to-use vision processing solution for the _FIRST_ Robotics Competition.
-PhotonVision is designed to get vision working on your robot _quickly_, without the significant cost of other similar solutions.
+PhotonVision is designed to get vision working on your robot _quickly_, but with lower cost than other solutions.
 Using PhotonVision, teams can go from setting up a camera and coprocessor to detecting and tracking AprilTags and other targets by simply tuning sliders.
 With an easy to use interface, comprehensive documentation, and a feature rich vendor dependency, no experience is necessary to use PhotonVision.
 No matter your resources, using PhotonVision is easy compared to its alternatives.

 ## Advantages